nightwatchjs/create-nightwatch/README.md

 # if you want to initialize a new project
 $ npm init nightwatch path/to/new/project

+# if you just want to generate a new config
+# file in your existing Nightwatch project
+$ npm init nightwatch -- --generate-config
 ```

 #### 2. Answer a few questions about your preferred setup: